 - More Details and Credits »

 UncutApr 20, 2011Now reissued and remastered, those principals are still sound: classic riffs and also more toothsome and unswinging structures, what ch are nice, especially when they stop.
 [Apr 2011, p.94]

 Positive: 6 out of 6

 Mixed: 0 out of 6

 Negative: 0 out of 6

 Feb 6, 2014While Songs for the Deaf just about edges it, this is my second favourite album of all time.
-Includes 4 of my favourite QOTSA songs and isWhile Songs for the Deaf just about edges it, this is my second favourite album of all time.
+Includes a lot of my favourite QOTSA songs and isWhile Songs for the Deaf just about edges it, this is my second favourite album of all time.
 Includes a lot of my favourite QOTSA songs and is just an all round brilliant album.
-Has a great tone that's half way between Kyuss and QOTSA's later records and (probably) includes my favourite ending song of any QOTSA album, I Was a Teenage Handmodel, completely different and unlike anything else on the album, but it is a brilliant song.… Expand
+Has a great tone that's half way between Kyuss and QOTSA's later records and (probably) includes my favourite ending song of any QOTSA album.
+Just buy it.… Expand

 May 27, 2011I fire up Slave I, pop in this album, rollup a dutch, light it and collect bounties in a galaxy far, far away.